Como: 20th century

+21st century

+In 2010, a motion by members of the nationalist Swiss People's Party was submitted to the Swiss parliament requesting the admission of adjacent territories to the Swiss Confederation; Como (and its province) is one of these.

 Geography

 Como is strategically located at the southern end of the southwestern arm of Lake Como, approximately 40 km north of Milan.
 The city shares borders with Switzerland, specifically the Swiss communes of Chiasso and Vacallo, and the Italian comune of Blevio, Brunate, and several others.
 Major nearby cities include Varese, Lecco, and Lugano.